-The Designated Safeguarding Lead (DSL) for child protection will co-ordinate action on child protection within the school.
+The Designated Safeguarding Lead (DSL) for child protection will co-ordinate action on child protection within the School.
+The DSL is to have the overall contextual safeguarding view for all students within the School.
 This includes ensuring that all staff, teaching and non-teaching (including supply staff) know who the Designated Member of Staff is and that they are aware of their individual responsibility to be alert to the signs of abuse and to discuss any concerns with the Designated Member of Staff.
 Also that they are aware of what happens once a concern has been raised.
 The DSL for Child Protection is a member of the Senior Leadership Team.